hchoi2927/markov_chain_pagerank_tinytapeout_jackpot12/docs/info.md

 The PageRank calculation repeatedly performs matrix-vector multiplication.
 The current PageRank vector is multiplied by the transition matrix to produce the next vector.

-The design contains six parallel multiply-accumulate (MAC) units.
-The MAC units process the matrix-vector multiplication in parallel, accumulating the contributions for the six output elements.
+The design contains one resuable multiply-accumulate (MAC) unit.
+The MAC unit processes the matrix-vector multiplication, accumulating the contributions for the six output elements.

 The calculation starts with the initial PageRank vector:
   [512, 0, 0, 0, 0, 0]